Image Source: Getty / Chris Jackson

 Even though we think George and Amal would make wonderful godparents, there are still some other worthy contenders.
 At the top of our list: Serena Williams and Alexis Ohanian.
 We already know Meghan and Serena have a rock-solid friendship, and the tennis star even attended the royal's gorgeous baby shower in February.
 So, wouldn't making Serena and Alexis the godparents make perfect sense?

 Other favorites we have in the running include Meghan's stylist and BFF, Jessica Mulroney, and her husband, Ben, as well as Benita Litt — Meghan's longtime friend who appointed the duchess as godmother of her own children — and her beau, Darren.
-With Meghan's due date fast approaching, we'll hopefully get confirmation on who will be baby Sussex's godparents soon!
+We'll hopefully get confirmation on who will be baby Sussex's godparents soon!